 asbackup gives an overview of all supported command line options.

---namespace), as well as the local directory for the backup files (
+--namespace), and the local directory for the backup files (

 --directory).
-Suppose that we have a cluster that contains a node with IP address
+For example, a cluster contains a node with IP address

 test namespace on this cluster to the directory